-The German and American columns stumbled upon each other, and without hesitation American paratroopers and tanks jumped into action, seizing the initiative.
-The lead tank opened with its full complement of machineguns as well as its main cannon, while paratroopers on the ground charged forward, firing from the hip.
-The violent combined-arms action was over in 10 minutes, with the 504th reporting more than 100 Germans killed and about 180 captured.
-Not a single American casualty was reported.9 The town of Herresbach was seized within an hour.
+The German and American columns stumbled upon each other, and without hesitation American Paratroopers and tanks jumped into action, seizing the initiative.
+The lead tank opened with its full complement of machine guns as well as its main cannon while Paratroopers on the ground charged forward, firing from the hip.
+The violent combined arms action was over in 10 minutes with the 504th reporting more than 100 Germans killed and approximately 180 captured.
+Not a single American casualty was reported.
+The town of Herresbach was seized within an hour.

 Interspacing tanks among infantry platoons along the canalizing trail to Herresbach allowed for optimal security and firepower spread throughout the formation.
-Upon notification of contact, the ability of riflemen to ride toward the enemy on top of a platoon of tanks no doubt increased the concentration and tempo of the movement-to-contact.
-The ability of the tank-infantry team to react to such a large enemy force so decisively in so little time was a result of mobility, shock and firepower that would have been lacking without armor support.
+Upon notification of contact, the ability of riflemen to ride towards the enemy on top of a platoon of tanks no doubt increased the concentration and tempo of the movement to contact.
+The ability of the tank-infantry team to react to such a large enemy force so decisively in so little time was a result of mobility, shock, and firepower that would have been lacking without armor support.

-Infantry-armor task force in Korea
+The Infantry-Armor Task Force in Korea

-As the war in Korea progressed into 1951, especially in the west where terrain was more forgiving, American and United Nations forces were regularly conducting combat operations in infantry-armor battalion task forces.

-Typically an infantry regiment consisting of three battalions had a tank battalion of four companies in support, and each battalion would have one or two tank companies attached in addition to other enablers such as engineers, artillery and reconnaissance companies.
-These infantry-armor task forces were successful in limited-objective attacks such as the attack on Osan-Suwon Jan.
-15, 1951.

-The 27th Regimental Combat Team (RCT) was organized into three task forces of 27th Infantry Regiment, supported by 89th Tank Battalion.
-Task Force Baker - consisting of Soldiers from 2nd Battalion, 27th Infantry Regiment, and Company C, 89th Tank Battalion - spearheaded the attack on Suwon.
-Their rapid advance, coupled with the shock effect and firepower of their armor enablers, caught the defending enemy off guard, inflicting 200 casualties.

-The RCT continued toward and into Suwon Jan.
-16-17 with additional air support.
+As the war in Korea progressed into 1951, especially in the west where terrain was more forgiving, American and United Nation forces were regularly conducting combat operations in infantry-armor battalion task forces.
+Typically, an infantry regiment consisting of three battalions had a tank battalion of four companies in support, and each battalion would have one or two tank companies attached in addition to other enablers such as engineers, artillery, and reconnaissance companies.
+These infantry-armor task forces were successful in limited objective attacks such as the attack on Osan-Suwon on 15 January 1951.
+The 27th Regimental Combat Team (RCT) was organized into three task forces of the 27th Infantry Regiment, supported by the 89th Tank Battalion.
+Task Force Baker - consisting of Soldiers from the 2nd Battalion, 27th Infantry Regiment and C Company, 89th Tank Battalion - spearheaded the attack on Suwon.
+Their rapid advance coupled with the shock effect and firepower of their armor enablers caught the defending enemy off guard, inflicting 200 casualties.
+The RCT continued towards and into Suwon on the 16th and 17th with additional air support.
 With shock and surprise, the RCT engaged enemy forces on top of and inside buildings, flushing them out onto the street kill zones with air and ground fire.
 By the end of the operation, an estimated 1,150 enemy were killed at the cost of a single American casualty.10

-Similar infantry-armor task-force concepts were put to use successfully in several more operations of this time period.
-Notable is Operation Punch in February 1951, in which 25th Infantry Division attacked to seize two hilltops outside the town of Suwon.
-Two separate task forces were assembled from 64th and 89th Tank Battalions and 1st and 2nd Battalions of 27th Infantry Regiment.
-The plan consisted of the tank battalions launching penetrating attacks to the flanks and rear of the hilltops, while infantry attacked up the hills themselves.
+Similar infantry-armor task-force concepts were put to use successfully in several additional operations of this time period.
+Notable is Operation Punch in February of 1951, in which the 25th Infantry Division would attack to seize two hilltops outside of the town of Suwon.
+Two separate task forces were assembled from the 64th and 89th Tank Battalions and the 1st and 2nd Battalions of the 27th Infantry Regiment.
+The plan consisted of the tank battalions launching penetrating attacks to the flanks and rear of the hilltops while infantry attacked up the hills themselves.
 The armor teams were not meant to seize or secure any terrain, only to disorganize and disrupt the enemy to inflict maximum casualties and then withdraw.
-In the flanking maneuver, each tank company was teamed with an infantry company, and both commanders remained together physically for the rest of the operation.
-Typically the infantry commander would ride on the back deck of the armor commander's tank.
-The operation ended with a reported 4,251 enemy killed at the cost of 100 allied casualties.11
+In the flanking maneuver, each tank company was teamed with an infantry company, and both commanders remained together, physically, for the duration of the operation.
+Typically, the infantry commander would ride on the back deck of the armor commander's tank.
+The operation ended with a reported 4,251 enemy killed at the cost of 100 allied casualties.